Kenyan police fire teargas, arrest marchers protesting at brutality

 By Ayenat Mersie

-NAIROBI, July 7 (Reuters) - Kenyan police on Tuesday fired teargas and arrested activists gathering for a march against perceived government injustice that has been given extra impetus this year by allegations by rights groups of police brutality during the COVID-19 lockdown.
+NAIROBI, July 7 (Reuters) - Kenyan police on Tuesday fired teargas and arrested activists gathering for a march against perceived government injustice that has been given extra impetus this year by rights groups' allegations of police brutality during the COVID-19 lockdown.

 For those who made it into the city centre, police fired more teargas and made further arrests, a Reuters witness said.

-Activists rally each year on July 7, marking the date in 1990 when opponents of late president Daniel Arap Moi launched a bid to open up multiparty politics.
+Activists rally each year on July 7, marking the date in 1990 when opponents of then-president Daniel Arap Moi launched a bid to open up multiparty politics.
 The protest is called "Saba Saba" - "seven seven" in Swahili - because of the date.

 This year, protesters have been galvanised by mounting accusations of police brutality during the coronavirus lockdown.